spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

 #### <a name="discount-calculation-tab"></a>Discount calculation tab

-This section contains information you need to know when working with discount calculations in the *Discount calculation* tab.
+This section contains information you need to know when working with discount calculations on the *Discount calculation* tab.

 **Calculator type**
 The discount can be calculated in two ways: